GCSEMaths

 Master GCSE Maths Fractions using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Fractions represent a part of a whole and are written as one number over another, separated by a line.
-They can be simplified, added, subtracted, multiplied, or divided.
+Fractions represent parts of a whole and are written as two numbers separated by a line.
+The top number is called the numerator, and the bottom number is the denominator.
 Understanding fractions is essential for solving various mathematical problems.

 Key Concepts

-• 1A fraction consists of a numerator (top number) and a denominator (bottom number).
+• 1A fraction consists of a numerator and a denominator.

 • 3To add or subtract fractions, they must have a common denominator.